 Perspective is never easy.

 Nestling in the beautiful Peak District, the small village of Eyam lay quietly unaware of what was about to hit it; and propel it into the annals of history for ever.

 London -160 miles away - existed in the minds of most locals only through talk in the Miner's Arms ale house with stories from the occasional travelling merchant.The Pestilence as it was known had struck London earlier in that year of 1665; but it was hardly the first epidemic England had experienced.
 To the villagers of Eyam this may well have looked like one more fanciful tale.

 London and Eyam were worlds apart.
 That is until 355 years ago when it is thought that a consignment of second-hand clothing from the City launched the remote Derbyshire village out of its rural slumbers and crashing into a world of horrifying contagion and infection.

 Eyam's patient zero was a lodger living with the local tailor.
 In the late summer of 1665 the tailor's residence received a delivery from London and within a week or so the lodger was dead.
 By the end of that year over 40 other villagers had also died.

 It is thought that the folds, linings and pockets of the tunics and knickerbockers in the London delivery were infested with plague-carrying fleas and body lice.
 No science of course existed then to explain such things although a distinct scent of contagion was one of the common signs of plague.
 Drawing the correct conclusion from what was almost certainly the wrong evidence helped convince Eyam that the disease was likely transmitted through proximity to a pungent smell in the air.
 Body lice not suspected.

 That winter Eyam’s epidemic seemed to have passed.
-However as more rats and more fleas re-appeared in the warmer weather of the following summer a second peak of the dreaded plague returned with a vengeance.
+However with the onset of warmer weather in the following summer a second peak of the dreaded plague returned with a vengeance.